 Visual Paradigm is award-winding agile development platform that encompasses of widely-used agile toolset such as user story, use case, UML visual model, coding engineering, teamwork and project management capabilities.
 This one-stop-shop solution enables developers to carry out the entire agile development process within one place.

-In order to follow and complete this tutorial, you must have the Standard Edition or above of Visual Paradigm installed.
+In order to follow and complete this tutorial, you must have Visual Paradigm installed.
 They can be downloaded from Visual Paradigm download page.
 Of course, you need the NetBeans IDE as well.
 We suppose you have already installed it but if you haven't, please download it from the NetBeans official site get it installed.

 Note: We only support NetBeans 6.7 or upper versions.
 If you are using an earlier version, please consider upgrading your NetBeans.

-Visual Paradigm Standard Edition targets software teams who want to develop software with professional design, reporting, code and database engineering supports.
-It supports all sorts of UML modeling features, plus SysML modeling, Business Process Modeling with OMG's Business Process Modeling Notation (BPMN), ERD (for database design), code generation, reverse engineering, database generation/reversal, Hibernate, report composer and report generation.
+Visual Paradigm targets software teams who want to develop software with professional design, reporting, code and database engineering supports.
+It supports all sorts of UML modeling features, Business Process Modeling with OMG's Business Process Modeling Notation (BPMN), ERD (for database design), code generation, reverse engineering, database generation/reversal, Hibernate, report composer and report generation.